 San Siro Stadium was built in 1925 in the neighbourhood of the same name.
-It was brought about by the efforts of then-president of A.C.
+It was brought about by the efforts of the then-president of A.C.
 Milan Piero Pirelli.

 Designed by Ulisse Stacchini and Alberto Cugini as the official football pitch for A.C.
-Milan, it was tested for the first time in 1926, with a friendly match between A.C.
+Milan, it was tested for the first time in 1926, in a friendly match between A.C.
 Milan and Inter Milan, which Inter Milan won 6-3.

 The building remained a property of AC Milan until 1935, when it was purchased by the City Hall: in 1947 it became Inter Milan’s home pitch as well.
 Inter Milan games had up to that point been played at the Arena Civica.

 During its history, San Siro has been renovated many times and has received many additions: in 1939 the four straight bleachers were linked with the curved ones, creating a single ring capable of seating 55.000.
 In 1955, with the construction of the second ring, the seating capacity rose to 100.000, and on 25 April 1956, low-cost seating was installed in preparation for the match between Italy and Brazil, which Italy won (3-0).
 In 1980, the stadium was named after Giuseppe Meazza, who had starred both for Inter – the side he debuted for at 17 - and A.C.
 Milan.

 In 1980, the San Siro stadium was named after Giuseppe Meazza, who had been a football star not only for Inter, for which he made his debut at 17, but for Milan as well.